Adapting to a digital-first world requires fundamental rethinking of the essence of the company.

 In a recent Salesforce-commissioned study of nearly 500 business leaders, Forrester Consulting found 80% agreed that a single source of customer truth would create “significant” or “indispensable” value for their company

 Imagine a customer calls support to ask about a back-ordered item.
-The call center agent can’t see the actions that customer has already taken online, only a static customer record.
+The call centre agent can’t see the actions that customer has already taken online, only a static customer record.
 So the agent misses a chance to give the customer confidence in one of the alternate items sitting in their cart.
 And these missed opportunities just continue to pile up if call notes require logging in to another app.
 No one gets a full picture of what the customer is trying to achieve and can’t take action that could deepen the relationship.

 Here, your CRM platform plays a critical role.
 That’s because it: